 Some people will clean the whole room before setting up their altar, use salt water to scrub the walls, and purify every part.
 Others will regularly burn sage or palo santo (like I mentioned above) to cleanse the energy and remove any negative spirits.

 Do what feels right for you, and whatever helps your altar space feel like a sacred temple.

 7. And finally: have gratitude

-But we forget gratitude – which is actually one of the most important parts of inviting more of whatever it is you want into your life.
-Because when you focus on everything you already have, and all that you’re thankful for, that helps create more of an abundance feeling.
+But we forget gratitude, which is actually one of the most important parts of inviting more of whatever you want into your life.
+Because when you focus on everything you already have and all that you’re thankful for, that helps create more of an abundance feeling.

 - Trust your intuition, and always do what feels right to you